 Group meditation at 10 am every Sunday are open to all, no booking required.
 Please be on time and leave your shoes in the entrance hall.

-Except for when programmes or courses are being held on Sundays.
+With the exception of when programmes or courses are being held on Sundays.
 Please check the calendar in upcoming events.

 Satsangas are spiritual discourses, talks, concerning the nature of the Self or Absolute.
 They take their inspiration from the Yogic and Vedantic teaching traditions and enable us to hear and ponder upon these truths in a sattvic environment with the opportunity to put questions and get direct personal answers.